 Tip: Set high expectations and constructively criticize when they’re not met.
 Use great kindness to reward success.

 Confidence can be a double-edged sword.
-As confident people continue to achieve, they can become arrogant, thinking they can do anything, bar nothing or no one.
+As some confident people continue to achieve more, they can become arrogant, thinking they can do anything, bar nothing or no one.

 But great leaders use confidence to make things happen while keeping the best interest of their people and organization in mind.